-- Offsets the cost of electricity over the lifetime of the system
+- Cost of electricity offset over the lifetime of the system

-- System longevity - solar panels are generally warranted for 25 years and have an expected life of over 40 years
+- System longevity—solar panels are generally warranted for 25 years and have an expected life of 40+ years

 - Photons from the sun strike the face of a solar cell, which is made up of two layers (silicon and either boron or phosphorus).